 Korea was a country I never knew much about before my first visit, and even then I only made that first visit because Korea was a stepping stone on my overland route from China to Japan after doing the Trans-Siberian Railway.
-I went there with no expectations and found a place I really liked (the food especially was a revelation!), and I’ve made repeated visits since while moving between spells living in Japan, China, and Taiwan.
+I went there with no expectations and found a place I really liked (the food especially was a revelation!), and I’ve made repeated visits since while moving between Japan, China, and Taiwan, including spells living there for snowboarding and running Snow Guide Korea.

-As mentioned above, Korea’s position between China and Japan makes it a useful stepping stone on overland routes around NE Asia, with ferries plying a variety of routes to both (and also one route to Russia).
+As mentioned above, Korea’s position between China and Japan makes it a useful stepping stone on overland routes around NE Asia, with ferries plying a variety of routes to both.

 How to travel to and from (South) Korea overland